 Staff

-Nicole Gatrell, Executive Director of Student Academic Services and International Student Advisor
+Nicole Gatrell, Executive Director of Advising and Student Academic Support

 Karyne “Missie” Mallinak, Administrative Assistant to the Associate Dean & Student Academic Services